forkdrop/forkdrop_suite/README.md

 ==========================

 Rather than querying [blockchain.info's onion gateway](https://blockchainbdgpzk.onion), which is general information that can infer fork and airdrop value.
 This tool can query a subset of coin's SPV nodes and block explorers to obtain more specific balance info (but is less reliable than the non-coin-specific info on blockchain.info).
 It also generates a report of tailored instructions for claiming the value of this coin.

+Also, since this has to exit Tor, this method is possibly less private due to understood de-anonymization attacks on Tor.

 At present, only a small subset of coins have support implemented.
 These are the set of coins which are airdrops (such that the blockchain.info data is not adequate) and have some degree of market acceptance and ability to claim.